Former Topsham youth theater director sentenced for child sexual assault

 Justice Daniel Billings sentenced Eichman to 10 years in Maine State Prison for one count of unlawful sexual contact, and 10 years each on 7 identical charges, each to run concurrent with the first sentence.
 Regarding a ninth felony count of unlawful sexual contact, Billings sentenced Eichman to a suspended 10-year sentence with four years probation, meaning that if Eichman fails to comply with the conditions of his probation after he is released, he could face another 10 years in state prison.
 Billings also resolved three counts of misdemeanor unlawful sexual contact, for which Eichman was sentenced to 364 days in prison, the maximum penalty, all to run concurrently with the felony sentences.

-Upon his release from prison, Eichman will be required to register as a sex offender for the rest of his life, and comply with a bevy of probation conditions, including to undergo sex offender and substance abuse counseling.
-Eichman will also be forbidden from possessing any sexually explicit materials or child erotica, or visiting any schools or school-related functions or extra-curricular activity, including any activities at parks, recreational fields or facilities that cater to children.
+Upon his release from prison, Eichman will be required to register as a sex offender for the rest of his life, and comply with a bevy of probation conditions that include undergoing sex offender and substance abuse counseling.
+Eichman also will be forbidden from possessing any sexually explicit materials or child erotica, or visiting any schools or school-related functions or extra-curricular activities, including any activities at parks, recreational fields or facilities that cater to children.

-Eichman was also ordered not to have contact with the eight children involved in the crimes, or any children under the age of 16.
-He will also be subject to random searches and drug- and alcohol-related testing.
+Eichman also was ordered not to have contact with the eight children involved in the crimes, or any children under the age of 16.
+He also will be subject to random searches and drug- and alcohol-related testing.

 According to court documents, some of the abuse occurred at Eichman’s home, where he hosted sleepovers and pool parties for children he met through youth theater.

-In April, six months after his initial arrest, Eichman was indicted on two counts of sexual abuse in Cumberland County for acts that allegedly occurred the day before his arrest in Sagadahoc County six months pror.
+In April, six months after his initial arrest, Eichman was indicted on two counts of sexual abuse in Cumberland County for acts that allegedly occurred the day before his arrest in Sagadahoc County six months prior.
 Although the indictment did not specify where the alleged abuse took place beyond a location in Brunswick, the wording of the charges suggest it occurred either at St. John’s Catholic School or involved a student at the school, which offers classes for students from pre-K through 8th grade.

 Liberman said Eichman answered perfunctory questions during the plea and sentencing hearing, but declined to offer remarks to the court.
 As part of the deal, Liberman agreed to dismiss three counts of visual sexual aggression, which stemmed from incidents in which Eichman is alleged to have taken photographs or video of children.